This is a catalog of almost all of the poetry readings I've given.

 At the reading I met some artists and curators who are, perhaps, friends with Brett.
 I had a good time talking to them.

-Other readers: Sarah Jean Alexander, Jonathan Aprea, Connor Messinger, others who I forgot
+- Other readers: Sarah Jean Alexander, Jonathan Aprea, Connor Messinger, unknown others

 Molasses Books is a single-room bookstore/cafe/bar in Bushwick, Brooklyn.

 I felt like people were reading sort of quietly, so I tried to read real loud.
 (I'm not sure if I accomplished this.)
 I think I read alright.
 I was sort of nervous.

 Jonathan Aprea had a line about how at the north pole, there is no north, and every direction is south.
 Then he had a line about how at the center of a condominium, there is no condominium.
 I really liked this idea and told him so.

 Afterward we went to a bar (Tutu's) near the Mellow Pages Library.
 We ate and people drank then everyone left.

 - Why: Release of Mira Gonzalez's book i will never be beautiful enough to make us beautiful together

 - Other readers: Mira Gonzalez, Spencer Madsen, Giancarlo DiTrapano, Kool A.D.
 (Victor Vazquez), Melissa Broder, Willis Plummer